 Drug and supplement companies began to sprout, weight lifting magazines, barbell and equipment manufacturers, amateur and professional physical sports coaches began to see better performance and less injuries in there athletes...

 Even Hollywood began to cast weightlifters in staring leads of action movies.

-Thus the fineness craze of the late 20th century was borne.
+Thus the fineness craze of the later 20th century was borne.

-Authors Note: We should try not to forget these amazing, super-human athletes; after all these were the supermen and women, the strength heroes of yesterday that set the evolution of weight training bar higher for us to aspire to.
-DWT.
+Authors Note: We should try not to forget these amazing, superhuman athletes; after all these were the supermen and women, the strength heroes of yesterday that set the evolution of weight training bar higher for us to aspire to.